WXYT AM 1270 Detroit

 - 1934: WXYZ is one of the founding stations for the Mutual Broadcasting System, joining WOR New York, WGN Chicago, and WLW Cincinnati.

 - 6/1930: Kunsky-Trendle Broadcasting purchases the station from George Phelps.
 Kunsky-Trendle changes the calls to WXYZ, which were acquired from the U.S. Army.
 WXYZ moves to AM 1240 and is once again licensed to Detroit and the new slogan is "The Last Word in Radio", drawing from the station's new call sign (the last letters of the alphabet).
-Kunsky-Trendle moved the station's studios to the Maccabees Building on Woodward Avenue in Detroit, where they remained through 1959.
+Kunsky-Trendle moved the station's studios to the Maccabees Building on Woodward Avenue in Detroit, where they remained through 1959, and increased power to 1000 watts.

 - 1928: Frequency is 1080, licensed to Fraser.